YiiiiZ/YiiiiZ/README.md

 ## Hi, I'm Yi Zheng 👋

-💼 Member of technical staff @ Philo Labs
+💼 Member of technical staff @ Philo Labs (2026 - now)

 🔬 Quantum Researcher @ Stanford University & SLAC (2025-2026)

 🎓 Master’s in Quantum Science and Technology @ UCLA (2024–2025)

 🎓 Bachelor in Physics @ University of Cambridge (2021-2024)

 📫 yizheng.0122[at]gmail.com
 <!--
 **YiiiiZ/YiiiiZ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.